Moncada25/PackApps/README.md

 ## Introduction 🚀

-Set of small applications for different purposes. games, tools and even a store; They are just some options that PackApps has integrated, and yes, it has a dark mode.
+Set of small applications for different purposes.
+Games, tools and even a store; they are just some options that PackApps has integrated, and yes, it has a dark mode.

 #### New features!